NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 The banner above the tabs on the right displays any active facet filters and provides access to advanced search.

-The top of the Repository page contains a few summary pie charts for Primary Sites, Projects, Disease Type, Gender, and Vital Status.
+The top of the Repository Page contains a few summary pie charts for Primary Sites, Projects, Disease Type, Gender, and Vital Status.
 These reflect all available data or, if facet filters are applied, only the data that matches the filters.
 Clicking on a specific slice in a pie chart, or on a number in a table, applies corresponding facet filters.

 [![Data View](images/gdc-data-portal-repository-view.png)](images/gdc-data-portal-repository-view.png "Click to see the full image.")